SalishSeaCast/docs/storm_surges/nowcast.rst

 .. _SS-run-sets: https://bitbucket.org/salishsea/SS-run-sets

-1. Add extreme water level, mean sea level, latitude and longitude for this location in the SITES dictionary object of :file:`figures.py`.
+1. Add extreme water level, mean sea level, latitude and longitude for this location in the PLACES dictionary object of :file:`places.py`.
 2. Add location name to TIDAL_SITES list in :file:`figures.py`.
 3. Use the MATLAB scripts in :file:`analysis-storm_surges/tide_analysis_scripts/generate_tidal_predictions.m` to generate Jan 1, 2015 to Jan 1, 2020 tidal predictions for your location.

-   * The input file can either be a year-long water level time series from NOAA/DFO or a constituent file from DFO.
+   * The input file can either be a year-long water level time series from NOAA/DFO or a constituent file from DFO or NOAA.
    * If using a water level time series, be sure that the time zone is PST and the latitude is added to the second row, second column of the csv file.
    * Use :file:`exclude_long=1`, :file:`cut_off=0.3`.
    * Copy the tidal predictions output file to :file:`tools/SalishSeaNowcast/tidal_predictions/`.
 Add this file to the repository, commit and push.